-Darin serves as the President of the Rhode Island Commerce Corporation.
+Darin serves as Senior Advisor to the Rhode Island Commerce Corporation.
 He plays an integral part in growing the Rhode Island economy and implementing the budget, working with the Executive Office of Commerce and the Governor’s Office, while overseeing the daily operations of the agency.

-Prior to assuming his current role, Darin was a capital intensive asset investment executive specializing in the technology, mining and real estate sectors.
+Prior to assuming his current role, Darin served as President of the Rhode Island Commerce Corporation.
+Before that, Darin was a capital intensive asset investment executive specializing in the technology, mining, and real estate sectors.
 Working with institutional quality investments at varying stages of maturity, Darin developed and often executed strategic business, financing and operating plans across various investments.

 Before his private investment work, Darin served as an executive vice president with JLL, culminating by leading the firm’s multi-disciplinary team of investment, development, construction, finance, asset management and marketing professionals responsible for the Port Authority of New York and New Jersey’s interests in the $15-billion, 14-million-square-foot World Trade Center site in Lower Manhattan.
 Specifically, Darin was responsible for the $1.60-billion, 50/50 joint-venture and then outright sale of the site’s 365,000-square-foot GLA retail portfolio to Westfield Americas, a $35-million, sitewide, Cell/Wi-Fi system joint-venture and development agreement with Boingo Wireless, a $100-million, sitewide, property management agreement, and numerous other business initiatives, including the development of the new World Trade Center brand, merchandising opportunities and corporate sponsorships/naming rights.